 The New & Improved HRM

 The Hudson River Museum is excited to embark on its West Wing expansion and improvement project and much-needed restoration of Glenview historic home.
-This capital project, slated to open fall 2022, will enable us to bring a world-class museum experience to all in Westchester and the New York metropolitan area.
+This transformative capital project will enable us to bring a world-class museum experience along the Hudson to all in Westchester and the New York metropolitan area.
 Opening in early 2023; stay tuned for updates.

-The first phase of the Hudson River Museum is thrilled that its long-awaited West Wing strategic capital improvement project broke ground in fall 2020.
-The project, made possible by previously-allocated funding totaling $12.28M from Westchester County, the City of Yonkers, and New York State, includes much-needed improvements including, for the first time, dedicated special exhibition galleries with exhilarating views of the Hudson River and Palisades, a central sculpture court, and a Community & Partnership Gallery to showcase for emerging artists and collaborations with cultural, educational and other nonprofit organizational partners throughout the region.
-In addition, the new wing will include necessary art storage space, and a climate control system, all of which will allow the Museum to organize and present cutting-edge exhibitions.
-The project will also allow the Museum to display and interpret far more of its permanent collection while ensuring proper storage and safekeeping of the Museum’s repository of cultural heritage.
+The first phase of the Hudson River Museum’s long-awaited West Wing strategic capital improvement project broke ground in fall 2020.
+The project—made possible by funding totaling $12.28M from Westchester County, the City of Yonkers, and New York State—includes much-needed improvements including, for the first time, dedicated special exhibition galleries with exhilarating views of the Hudson River and Palisades, a central sculpture court, and a Community & Partnership Gallery to showcase for emerging artists and collaborations with cultural, educational and other nonprofit organizational partners throughout the region.
+In addition, the new wing will include necessary art storage space and a climate control system, which will ensure proper safekeeping of the Museum’s cultural heritage and provide space for collection growth.

 Tom D’Auria, HRM Board of Trustees Chair, expressed, “The Hudson River Museum is proud to move forward toward the completion of this long-planned project, a key component of the institution’s master plan.
 This capital project will enable us to bring a premier museum experience to all in Westchester and the metropolitan area.”